IHCantabria/template.net8.api/CONFIGURATION.md

 		- Properties/PublishProfiles/**

 ## CUSTOMIZE .GITIGNORE using .gitignore_template
+	1. Use the file gitignore_template. to configure the .gitignore for the project, this file will be added to the repository.
-	1. Replace {PROJECT_NAMESPACE} with the project namespace value.
+	2. Replace {PROJECT_NAMESPACE} with the project namespace value.
 		Ex: MiProject.Api

 ## CUSTOMIZE PACKAGE.JSON FILE